Coop-Wolf/5143-Opsys/Assignments/P01/README.md

 hfind

 ## Extras
-Color ls contents if they are directory or executable
+- Color ls contents if they are directory or executable

-ls -merica colors list contents red white and blue
+- 'ls -merica' colors list contents red white and blue
+- date command that displays date and time
+- clear command that clears the screen
+- ip command that displays ip address

 ## References: